 AGM (Absorbed Glass Mat) batteries are becoming more popular with modern vehicles.

 At AA Battery Service, we’ve introduced the 3884 AGM battery into our range to provide support to a number of vehicles.
 Please be aware that AGM batteries are heavier than a wet battery for the same case size, so care must be taken when lifting and installing them.

-The start-stop system switches off a car's engine when the vehicle is stopped, for example while at a red light or in a traffic jam.
-This technology delivers between 5 and 10% lower emissions and a similar improvement in fuel economy.
+Stop-Start technology switches off a car's engine when the vehicle is stopped, for example while at a red light or in a traffic jam.
+This delivers between 5 and 10% lower emissions, and a similar improvement in fuel economy.

-AA Battery Service is constantly expanding its range of AGM start-stop batteries to meet growing demand as more start-stop vehicles enter the market.
+AA Battery Service is constantly expanding its range of AGM Stop-Start batteries to meet growing demand as this technology becomes more commonplace.

 In a calcium battery the antimony is totally substituted with calcium in all plates.
 This results in double the shelf life and virtually no gassing in the battery, resulting in less maintenance.